Manitoba health officials give coronavirus update

-Health officials in Manitoba will give a live update on the province’s ongoing fight against COVID-19 Friday.
+Manitoba’s top doctor will give an update on the province’s ongoing efforts against the novel coronavirus Monday.

-Dr. Jazz Atwal, Manitoba’s deputy public health officer, has scheduled a press conference for 12:30 p.m.
+Dr. Brent Roussin has scheduled a press conference for 12:30 p.m.
 Global News will stream the event live here.

-On Thursday health officials announced 139 new COVID-19 infections, the highest new daily case count reported since late-January.
+On Sunday, health officials announced two additional deaths connected with COVID-19, and 58 new infections.

-The virus’s latest victims, a man and woman, both in their 70s and from the Winnipeg Health region, bring the province’s COVID-19 death toll to 878.
+The latest deaths bring the province’s death toll from the virus to 884.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]